 top of page

-Austrian Army Sturmgewehr (Imbel) STG 58 FAL SLR 7.62 Sniper Rifle
+Austrian Army Sturmgewehr STG 58 FAL SLR 7.62 Sniper Rifle

-This is a very rare example of a Austrian STG 58 SLR 7.62 Sniper rifle built from parts from Austrian surplus FN STG58 on a Brazilian Imbel 'type three' upper receiver, they were sold as parts kits in the USA by Pacific Armament Corporation, Modesto, California.
+This is a very rare example of a Austrian STG 58 SLR 7.62 Sniper rifle built from parts from Sturmgewehr STG58 on a Imbel 'Type three' upper receiver.
+They were sold as parts kits in the USA by Pacific Armament Corporation, Modesto in California.

 DSCF2201.JPG